annahaensch/TwitterAPIWorkshop/index.md

 ```
 By setting `wait_on_rate_limit` to `True`, any time the API rate limit is reached, your program will automatically pause until the rate limit resets.

-To check that you are connected to the API, you can try a query, like `get_user` to see that it returns what you expect.
+To check that you are connected to the API, you can try a query, like `api.get_user()` to see that it returns what you expect:

 ```
 user = api.get_user("extremefriday")
+user.screen_name == "extremefriday"
 ```
-Then `user.screen_name` should return `extremefriday`.
 To see the full capabilities of Tweepy, you can read the [documentation](https://docs.tweepy.org/en/latest/index.html).

 ### Command Line API Access with twarc